Inflation: A Five-Month X-Ray View

 The chart below shows Headline and Core CPI for urban consumers since 2007.
 Core CPI excludes the two most volatile components, food and energy.
 I've highlighted the 2% to 2.5% range that the FOMC targeted in their December 12, 2012 press release, although the Fed has traditionally used the Personal Consumption Expenditure (PCE) price index as their preferred inflation gauge.

-Year-over-year Core CPI made a moderate arc above the 2% benchmark beginning October of 2011.
-It dropped below the 2% - 2.5% range in August of last year, but grazed the bottom of that range in February and again in July of this year.
-Core CPI has been below 2% for 14 of the last 15 months.
-The more volatile Headline CPI has spent 17 of the past of the past 18 months under the 2% lower benchmark.
+Year-over-year Core CPI (the blue line) made a moderate arc above the 2% benchmark beginning October of 2011.
+It dropped below the 2% - 2.5% range in August of 2012, but grazed the bottom of that range in February and July of last year.
+Core CPI has been below 2% for 17 of the last 21 months.
+The more volatile Headline CPI has spent 20 of the past of the past 21 months under the 2% lower benchmark.
 Much of the volatility in the past few years has been the result of broad swings in gasoline prices (more on gasoline here).

 For a longer-term perspective, here is a column-style breakdown of the inflation categories showing the change since 2000.